 Multiple images are most commonly seen on the product detail page.
 The screenshot below is from Zappos, which not only shows several images, but also incorporates a video.

-However, Lands End does a terrific job of using mouseovers to show the back of an item of apparel when rolling over the product image.
-In this screenshot, t7The normal view shows the front of each swimsuit, but when you mouseover a product it changes to show the back of the swimsuit.
+Speaking of alternate images, Lands End does a terrific job of using mouseovers to show the back of an item of apparel when rolling over the product image.
+In this screenshot, the default view shows the front of each swimsuit.
+But when you mouseover a product it changes to show the back of the swimsuit.

 In the real world, a picture is worth a thousand words, but on an e-commerce site, a picture could be worth a thousand dollars.